jfransp/Pokedex-refactoring/README.md

 This app was developed on top of the [pokeapi.co](https://pokeapi.co/) free to use pokemon data REST Api.

 # Architecture
 Basic MVVM architecture with repository.
-Remote mediation, when necessary, was handled within the viewmodel itself; dependencies were injected with Hilt; each fragment has it's own viewmodel and some navigation dependent logic was implemented on the MainActivity itself.
+Remote mediation for detail screen was handled within the viewmodel itself; dependencies were injected with Hilt; each fragment has it's own viewmodel and some navigation dependent logic was implemented on the MainActivity itself.

 There's still room for improvement as always but it works (:

+##### Future improvements
+Handling no network response on main pokedex screen (some message, retry button, etc); for now it just stays blank in case of no internet connection.
+Adding loadstate listeners for fragments with circular progressbar.

 ###### App developed for the VentureLabs selective process code challenge.